Nimota-Ibrahim/House-Price-Intelligence-Pipeline/README.md

 * **Leakage Prevention:** Ensured a strict separation between training and validation sets during the preprocessing phase.
 * **Error Diagnosis:** Identified specific "Nightmare" outliers (indices 633, 1299, 689, 770) to understand where the model struggles and refine predictive reliability.

+## 4. Decision-Support
+Implemented a sanity-check system that flags properties as Underpriced, Overpriced, or Validated based on deviations from model predictions.
+This layer leverages the model’s MAPE (8.75%) to set a statistically informed threshold (±15%), ensuring only significant anomalies are reviewed manually, thereby focusing analyst attention on high-priority cases.

 ---
 ##### To view the full code, outlier analysis, and the decision-support (sanity-check) layer, open the [house_price_intelligence_pipeline.ipynb file](https://github.com/NimotaPro/House-Price-Intelligence-Pipeline/blob/main/house_price_intelligence_pipeline.ipynb).